-IN THE UNITED STATES DISTRICT COURT FOR THE MIDDLE DISTRICT OF NORTH CAROLINA IN RE:) CRIMINAL CASE OPERATIONS) STANDING ORDER 15 DUE TO CIRCUMSTANCES CREATED BY) (AMENDED) COVID-19 j Congress passed legislation authorizing the use of video and telephone conferencing, under certain circumstances and with the consent of the defendant, for various criminal case events during the course of the COVID-19 emergency.
+FILED in the Middle District of North Carolina 11/3/2021 8:23 a.m.
+Clerk, US District Court By: \\\JSB\\\\ IN THE UNITED STATES DISTRICT COURT FOR THE MIDDLE DISTRICT OF NORTH CAROLINA IN RE: ) CRIMINAL CASE OPERATIONS ) STANDING ORDER 15 DUE TO CIRCUMSTANCES CREATED BY ) (AMENDED) COVID-19 ) Congress passed legislation authorizing the use of video and telephone conferencing, under certain circumstances and with the consent of the defendant, for various criminal case events during the course of the COVID-19 emergency.
 See The Coronavirus Aid, Relief, and Economic Security Act, H.R.
 748 ("CARES Act").
 The Judicial Conference of the United States has also found that emergency conditions due to the national emergency declared by the President have affected and will materially affect the functioning of the federal courts generally.
 As Chief Judge, and pursuant to Section 15002(b)(1) of the CARES Act, I entered this Standing Order 15 on March 30, 2020, to authorize the use of video conferencing, or telephone conferencing if video conferencing is not reasonably available, for all events listed in Section 15002(b) of the legislation.
-I further extended this Order on June 25, 2020, for another 90 days, and again on September 21, 2020, and December 21, 2020, and March 22, 2021, as permitted by the CARES Act.
-This Standing Order 15 lapsed thereafter.
-The purpose of this amended Order is to renew that authorization in light of the rising number of infections and emergence of the Delta variant of COVID-19 in the counties of this district in which the courthouses are located, as well as the risks of infection with the transport of defendants to and from detention facilities.
+I further extended this Order on June 25, 2020, for another 90 days, and again on September 21, 2020, December 21, 2020, and March 22, 2021, as permitted by the CARES Act, after which the court permitted it to expire.
+With the advent of the Delta variant of COVID-19, the court renewed the Order on August 6, 2021, through November 4, 2021, as permitted by the CARES Act.
+The purpose of this amended Order is to renew that authorization in light of the number of infections and the continued Delta variant of COVID-19 in the counties of this district in which the courthouses are located, as well as the risks of infection with the transport of defendants to and from detention facilities.
 The authorization will be renewed for a 90-day period, as permitted by the CARES Act, after which the court will assess whether further authorizations are necessary.
 Accordingly, pursuant to Section 15002(b)(1) of the legislation, I hereby authorize the use of video conferencing, or telephone conferencing if video conferencing is not reasonably available, for all events listed in Section 15002(b) of the legislation, with the consent of the defendant after consultation with counsel.